DataBindings Dialog Box

 The Tasks window is displayed for the control.

 Configure a data source for the control.
 The DataBindings dialog box is not available unless a data source is configured.
-For more information, see Accessing Data with ASP.NET.
+For more information, see ASP.NET Data Access.

 In the Tasks window for the control, click Edit Templates.

 The Tasks window switches to Template Editing Mode.